mbastard/TargetingCustomers_DAIB/README.md

 The "Readme_environment.md" file explains how you should set up your environment.

+## Structure of the Repository

+Folders:
+* "data" contains the raw json files
+* "eda" contains notebooks for the Exploratory Data Analysis phase
+* "utils" contains diverse libraries (e.g. utils_main for reading and preprocessing the json files)

 ## Data

 The data for this project is available on Moodle under the group work project description folder.
 The data comprises